Bhote Koshi River Rafting 2 Days

 Price Includes

-• Experienced Guide and supporter
+• Experienced rafting guide and support staff

 • Full board meals with hot drinks

-• Accommodation camping in a tent
+• Overnight stay in a camping tent

-• All national Park permits
+• All required national park permits

-• Rafting permit.
+• Rafting permit

-• All Government Taxes
+• All government taxes

 Price Excludes